-- 1. Log into the TX54 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the EX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.

-- 3. Click Services > telnet. - 4.
+- Click Services > telnet. - 4.
 (Optional) For Port, enter the port number for the service.
 Normally this should not be changed. - 5.
 Click Access control list to configure access control: - To limit access to specified IPv4 addresses and networks: - a.
 Click IPv4 Addresses. - b.
 For Add Address, click +. - c.
 For Address, enter the IPv4 address or network that can access the device's telnet service.
 Allowed values are: - A single IP address or host name. - A network designation in CIDR notation, for example, 192.168.1.0/24. - any: No limit to IPv4 addresses that can access the telnet service. - d.
 Click + again to list additional IP addresses or networks. - To limit access to specified IPv6 addresses and networks: - a.
 Click IPv6 Addresses. - b.
 For Add Address, click \displays. - c.
 For Address, enter the IPv6 address or network that can access the device's telnet service.
-Allowed values are: - A single IP address or host name. - A network designation in CIDR notation, for example, 2001:db8::/48. - any: No limit to IPv6 addresses that can access the telnet service. - d.
-Click + again to list additional IP addresses or networks. - To limit access to hosts connected through a specified interface on the TX54 device: - a.
+Allowed values are: - A single IP address or host name. - A network designation in CIDR notation, for example, 2001:db8::/48. - any: No limit to IPv6 addresses that can access the telnet service. - To limit access to hosts connected through a specified interface on the EX15 device: - a.
 Click Interfaces. - b.
 For Add Interface, click +. - c.
 For Interface, select the appropriate interface from the dropdown. - d.
 Click + again to allow access through additional interfaces. - To limit access based on firewall zones: - a.
 Click Zones. - b.
-For Add Zone, click \d.
+For Add Zone, click +.